Mackerels | Facts, Diet, Habitat & Pictures

 • Conservation Status: Commercially important and sustainably managed.

-• Fun Facts: Mackerel are known for their swift swimming, making them popular targets for both commercial and sport fishing.
+• Fun Facts: Mackerels are popular for their swift swimming.
+It makes them popular targets for both commercial and sport fishing.

 Physical Characteristics